-- □ "Overview" on page 290
+- □ "Overview" on page 300

+- ☐ "General Guidelines" on page 302

-- □ "General Configuration" on page 293
+- ☐ "General Configuration" on page 303

-- □ "VLAN Setting" on page 295
+- □ "VLAN Setting" on page 306

-- "Trusted and Untrusted Port Configuration" on page 297
+- □ "Trusted and Untrusted Port Configuration" on page 308

-- "Binding Database" on page 299
+- "Binding Database" on page 310

-To permanently save your new settings or any changes to the configuration file, select Save Configuration to Flash from the main menu on the left side of the page.
+To permanently save your new settings or any changes to the configuration file, select Save Settings to Flash from the main menu on the left side of the page.

 The DHCP Snooping feature provides security by inspecting ingress packets for the correct IP and MAC address information.
-The DHCP Snooping feature defines the AT-GS950/48PS ports as either trusted or untrusted.
+The DHCP Snooping feature defines the AT-GS950/24 ports as either trusted or untrusted.
 With DHCP Snooping enabled, two network security issues are addressed:

 - All ingress DHCP packets are examined on the untrusted ports and only authorized packets are passed through the switch.
 Unwanted ingress DHCP packets are discarded.
 See "Unauthorized DHCP Servers" below. - DHCP ingress packets on an untrusted port are inspected to insure that the source IP Address and MAC Address combination in each packet is valid when compared to the DHCP Snooping Binding Table.
-If match is not found, the packet is discarded.
+If a match is not found, the packet is discarded.